Dough Disco 🪩

-5Hello and welcome to the Nursery homepage.
-The team working in Nursery are Miss Marshall, Miss Jackson and Miss Goodwin.
+7Hello and welcome to the Nursery homepage.
+The team working in Nursery are Miss Broadhurst and Miss Jackson.
 We are very excited for the year ahead and we will keep you updated on the children’s learning on the Chatter Feed on the right hand side of this page.

 We use Seesaw to update you on your child’s progress and learning, when you log on you will see snapshots of some of the activities we take part in in class.
 We expect all parents to interact with posts on Seesaw and to work with their child on activities set at home.